 Digital Challenges in Marketing and Big Data

-This course brings together technology-focused, business-focused, consumer-focused as well as society-focused perspectives on digital challenges in marketing.
-First, it seeks to provide a practice-focused overview of the current main digital marketing tools, frameworks and best practices.
-Second, it offers a reflection on a range of the latest technological advancements that open numerous opporunities to create, communicate and deliver value to consumers.
+In order to address such complex transformation resulting in a contemporary digital marketplace, this course brings together technology-focused, marketing-focused, consumer-focused as well as society-focused perspectives.
+First, it seeks to provide a practice-focused overview of the current main digital marketing practices, tools and activities, focusing primarily on the essential principles and underlying logics that currently govern digital marketing strategies.
+Second, it offers a reflection on a range of the latest technological advancements that open numerous opportunities to create, communicate and deliver value to consumers.
 Finally, it will focus on the interplay between technology, business objectives and consumer wellbeing across a range of current digital marketing practices.

-Considering the speed of change in the field, the course will generally focus on the essential principles of the consumer-centric digital marketing strategies and their underlying logics, which could be rewarding or, on the other hand, challenging or even highly problematic under certain circumstances.
-Such circumstances will be scrutinized throughout the course via presentation of real-life cases and in-class discussions, thus bringing students’ attention to the need to address digital challenges in marketing in an informed and responsible manner.
+Consumer-centric digital marketing practices and their underlying logics, which could be rewarding or, on the other hand, challenging or even highly problematic under certain circumstances will be scrutinized throughout the course via traditional lectures, presentation of real-life cases and in-class discussions, thus bringing students’ attention to the need to address digital challenges in marketing in an informed and responsible manner.

 • Provide students with an up-to-date overview of key issues in digital marketing practices, frameworks, tools and strategies.

 • Prepare students to navigate the complexities of the digital marketplace by bridging together business-focused, technology-focused and consumer-focused perspectives.